nemonik/hands-on-DevOps/readme.md

 Remember to us tab characters vice space characters.

-And then run in the command lin
+And then run in the command line

 ```bash
 make all